vulekhanh/dotfiles/README.md

 - [Nitch](https://github.com/ssleert/nitch) - like neofetch, but it's way faster
 - [Ranger](https://ranger.github.io/) - Console file manager
 - [Zoxide](https://github.com/ajeetdsouza/zoxide) - Tired of using `cd` command?
 Try this out
+- [Neovim from scratch](https://github.com/vulekhanh/dotfiles/tree/master/config/nvim) - Built from scratch.
+Comes with tons of useful keybindings and plugins.

 ## Screenshots
 ### More themes will come in the future.